sensedeep/dynamodb-onetable/README.md

 Before creating the item, all the properties will be validated according to any defined schema validations and all required properties will be checked.
 Similarly, properties that use a schema enum definition will be checked that their value is a valid enum value.
 Encrypted fields will be encrypted transparently before writing.

+Set params.exists to false to ensure an item of the same key does not already exist.
+Otherwise, the create will overwrite.

 ##### Unique Fields

 If the schema specifies that an attribute must be unique, OneTable will create a special item in the database to enforce the uniqueness.
 This item will be an instance of the Unique model with the primary key set to `_unique:Model:Attribute:Value`.
 The created item and the unique item will be created in a transparent transaction so that the item will be created only if all the unique fields are truly unique.
 The `remove` API will similarly remove the special unique item.